Episode

 .

-of her picture is blue, but the mats surrounding it on the ground are all
+of the bottom of her picture is blue, but the mats surrounding it on the ground are all green.

 .